 One concern that people have when deciding to make their site multilingual is Search Engine Optimization (SEO) – the art and science of improving your site’s performance in search engine results.
 SEO is affected by a vast and ever-changing list of factors, and some translation solutions can be problematic, or, at worst, not SEO-compatible at all.

 However, if done correctly – for example, by using our Weglot Translation plugin – going multilingual won’t have a negative impact on SEO.
-In fact, Google has outlined best practices for multilingual sites, and we follow them implicitly so that your translated pages will be indexed in search engines such as Google.
+In fact, Google has outlined best practices for multilingual sites, and Weglot follows them implicitly so that your translated pages will be indexed in search engines such as Google.
 Which means – your ecommerce website will actually be searchable in your new markets.

 Weglot Translate is free for small websites under 2,000 words, with one translation language.
-If you need more languages or additional words translated, affordable premium plans are available.
+If you need more languages or additional words translated, affordable paid plans are available.

 If you’re offering your site in multiple languages, chances are you’ll want to offer multiple currency options as well.
 Conversions enable people to see prices in a currency they understand, helping them to make a better informed decision about their purchase.